AdobeDocs/workfront.en/help/quicksilver/manage-work/tasks/use-prdcssrs/create-predecessors-in-predecessors-area.md

 1. Specify a **Lag** amount in days.

-   For information about Lag Types, see ​ [Overview of Lag Types](../../../manage-work/tasks/use-prdcssrs/lag-types.md).
+   For information about Lag Types, see ​ [Lag Types overview](../../../manage-work/tasks/use-prdcssrs/lag-types.md).

 1. Select **Enforced** if you want to enforce the predecessor relationship between the two tasks.